 Our stress test scenarios consider potential and plausible macroeconomic and geopolitical events in varying degrees of likelihood and severity.
-We also consider varying strategic planning scenarios and assess the impact of different business scenarios and propose managerial actions.
+We also consider various strategic planning scenarios, assess the impact of different business scenarios, and propose measures to manage them.
 These are developed in consultation with relevant business units and approved by senior management committees.